taskify/taskify/README.md

 Taskify
 =======

-Taskify is composed of 4 modular components:
+Taskify is composed of 6 modular components:

 - Taskify UI
 - Taskify Data Server
 - Taskify Payments Server
 - Taskify Hub
+- Taskify Drivers
+- Taskify Bots

 The first UI will be built purely in client side javascript and is available at: